|Subject Leader Drama Department||

 Our Drama students are dynamic, independent and entrepreneurial – confident in performing, creating, directing, designing, teaching and producing performances for a wide range of contexts.
 Our lessons are varied and exciting and involve acting or researching.

-Students will need to bring the correct equipment to all their Drama lessons: pen, pencil and most importantly a focused and creative mind.
+Students will need to bring the correct equipment to all their Drama lessons: an exercise book, pen, pencil and most importantly a focused and creative mind.
 GCSE students will also need to bring their Drama workbook, textbook and any scripts they are currently studying.

 How can I support my child through KS3 Drama?